Endolymph: Composition

 Perilymph and endolymph have unique ionic compositions suited to their functions in regulating electrochemical impulses of hair cells.
-The electric potential of endolymph is ~80-90 mV more positive than perilymph due to a higher concentration of K compared to Na.

 The main component of this unique extracellular fluid is potassium, which is secreted from the stria vascularis.
 The high potassium content of the endolymph means that potassium, not sodium, is carried as the de-polarizing electric current in the hair cells.
 This is known as the mechano-electric transduction (MET) current.

-Endolymph has a high positive potential (80–120 mV in the cochlea), relative to other nearby fluids such as perilymph, due to its high concentration of positively charged ions.
+The endolymphatic potential is quite high (80–120 mV in the cochlea), relative to other nearby fluids such as perilymph, due to its high concentration of positively charged ions.
 It is mainly this electrical potential difference that allows potassium ions to flow into the hair cells during mechanical stimulation of the hair bundle.
-Because the hair cells are at a negative potential of about -50 mV, the potential difference from endolymph to hair cell is on the order of 150 mV, which is the largest electrical potential difference found in the body.
+Because the hair cells are at a negative potential of about −50 mV, the potential difference from endolymph to hair cell is on the order of 150 mV, which is the largest electrical potential difference found in the body.

+The K/Na ratio in the endolymph varies across species.
+It ranges between the low-point of 3 in rock doves the high-point of 50−100 mV in guinea pigs.
+The endolymphatic potential relative to perilymph varies across species.
+In the poikilotherms, it may be less than 13 mV.
+In the birds, it is ~20 mV.
+In the eutherian mammals, it may reach up to 50−100 mV.

+The carbonic anhydrase exists in the endolymph, and is used to chemically regulate the calcium carbonate found within the endolymphatic sac.
+This has the function of maintaining calcium homeostasis and acid–base homeostasis.